ShadmanM-glitch/emotion-recognition/ReadMe.txt

 Project    :        Emotion recognition filter
 Authors    :        Shadman Mahmood
-Constraints:        Side profile emotions cannot be detected.
+Constraints:        Certain side profile emotions cannot be detected.
 OpenCV constraints on detecting certain faces.
 Output     :        Produces detected emotion as a caption on the image which is saved as a new file savedImg.jpg Bugs-fixed :        OpenCV can only detect certain left-sided profiles so images as flipped if they are right sided to perform detection,
                     slightly tilted faces can now be used in the program to detect emotion.
 Check sample(happyside1.png,happyside2.png,sad2.png)